Extensional proofs in a propositional logic modulo isomorphisms: Introduction

-In Boolean algebras, conjunction and disjunction are associative and commutative, they are distributive one over the other, implication is distributive over conjunction, etc. So, Boolean operations are genuinely algebraic operations.
-In contrast, the logical connectives, used to construct the propositions, almost have no algebraic properties.
-Of course, if the proposition $A \wedge B$ has a proof, then so does $B \wedge A$, but if $\ve r$ is a proof of $A \wedge B$, then it is not a proof of $B \wedge A$.
-So, if we consider two propositions equal when they have the same proofs, $A \wedge B$ and $B \wedge A$ are different.
-This is often a surprise, for example to the new users of proof assistants.
+Operations in mathematics are often associative, commutative, equipped with a neutral element, etc. In contrast, the logical connectives have no algebraic properties.
+Of course, if the proposition $A \wedge B$ has a proof, then so does the proposition $B \wedge A$, but if $\ve r$ is a proof of $A \wedge B$, then it is not a proof of $B \wedge A$.
+Thus, if we consider two propositions equal when they have the same proofs, the propositions $A \wedge B$ and $B \wedge A$ are different.
+This lack of algebraic properties of the connectives distinguishes logic, among the mathematical theories.

-This leads to investigate how the notion of proof can be made more flexible, so that if $r$ is a proof of $A \wedge B$, then it is also a proof of $B \wedge A$, in order the bridge this gap between proof theory and algebra.
+Our project is to bring logic closer to algebra, by making, for example, the conjunction commutative, that is the propositions $A \wedge B$ and $B \wedge A$ equal.
+This extends the project of Martin-L\"of's type theory \cite{MartinLof84}, the Calculus of Constructions \cite{CoquandHuetIC88}, Deduction modulo theory \cite{DowekHardinKirchnerJAR03,DowekWernerJSL98}, etc. that makes definitionally equivalent propositions equal.

+The propositions $A \wedge B$ and $B \wedge A$ already are equal in some models: in Boolean algebras, or in Heyting algebras, conjunction and disjunction are associative and commutative, they are distributive one over the other, etc. Thus, they are genuine algebraic operations.
+In categorical models, the Cartesian product is associative and commutative, but only modulo isomorphisms.
+And, on the syntactic side, conjunction and disjunction are neither associative nor commutative.

+Our long term objective is to understand how identifying some propositions impacts proof-theory: how must the notion of proof-reduction, that of reducibility candidate, etc. be modified.
+To explore such questions, we start with a simple case: constructive propositional logic with implication and conjunction.